roguehashrate/pkgz/README.md

 ## ✨ Features

-- ✅ Install, remove, and update apps
+- ✅ Install, remove, update and search apps
 - 🔍 Interactive source selection if app is available in multiple sources
 - 🔐 Automatically uses `doas` or `sudo` for privilege elevation
 - 📦 Supports: